 As a result, the flavors will be extracted in the following order:

 Sweet -> Bitter -> Sour, Fat, Salty

 To obtain the most sweetness from your coffee, halt the extraction process immediately as it reaches the end of the sweetness extraction procedure.
-That time, however, is dependent on other aspects of the brewing process.
+However, that time depends on other aspects of the brewing process.